NCSAAthleticRecruiting/pass_client/README.md

 ## Configuration

 This gem must be configured with your auth_id and secret_key to work properly.
 Create an initializer in your rails project and set the appropriate values on the PassClient.
+The gem will raise a ConnectionError if you attempt to connect to a signed resource without setting auth_id or secret_key.

 ```ruby
 PassClient.configure do |config|